radicle-dev/radicle.xyz/_guides/seeder.md

 Configuring the HTTP backend
 ----------------------------
-In the sections above, we setup `radicle-node`, a background process that actively and continuously discovers and replicates repositories on the network, based on your seeding policy.
+In the sections above, we set up `radicle-node`, a background process that actively and continuously discovers and replicates repositories on the network, based on your seeding policy.
 This node allows users to collaborate, host, share and publish repositories on the network via the Radicle CLI or any